omigeft/RVSC-Medical-Image-Segmentation/README.md

 --amp
 ```

-If CUDA runs out of memory, try reducing the batch size or scaling down the images.
-Conversely, if the GPU utilization is too low, try increasing the batch size or scaling up the images.
+If CUDA runs out of memory, please try reducing the `batch-size` or reducing the image `scale`.
+On the contrary, if the GPU resources are sufficient and you want to achieve better training results, try increasing `batch-size`, using the original image scale `--scale 1`, or removing the `--amp` parameter.

 ## Predicting